dmtopp/dmtopp.github.io/project1/README.md

 ## How to run the game

-The game runs in the browser!
-Just navigate to [here](http://dmtopp.github.io/project1/index.html) to get started.
+This game runs in the browser!
+Just navigate [here](http://dmtopp.github.io/project1/index.html) to get started.

 ## Technologies Used